dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 description = "Let's talk about my December 2024"
 +++

+# Date 2024-12-15
+* reading about AKS metrics, logs and monitoring in general
+* reading patents on service mesh

 # Date 2024-12-14
 * reading about AKS backup and restore
 * reading patents on service mesh